facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 Singapore Police Force (SPF) Pay, Ranks and Sign-On Bonus

-The Singapore Police Force has two main vocations, namely the Police Officer Scheme and Civilian Officer Scheme.
+The Singapore Police Force has two primary vocations: Police Officer Scheme and Civilian Officer Scheme.

 Under the Police Officer Scheme, there are two roles: Direct-Entry Inspector Police Officer and Direct-Entry Sergeant.